What is Organizational Culture: Everything You Need to Know

 Organizational culture is a combination of the underlying beliefs, assumptions, values, and ways of interacting that help to produce the social and psychological environment in an organization.
-It is an organizational culture that combines the experiences, expectations, philosophy, values that guide behavior, self-image, inner workings, interactions both internal and external, and future expectations that define a specific organization.
+It is an organizational culture that combines the experiences, expectations, philosophy, values that guide behavior, self-image, inner workings, internal and external interactions, and future expectations that define a specific organization.

 As organizational cultures continue to change and evolve, people's beliefs and thoughts begin to be shaped by the way they conduct business.
 Organizational culture can be shown in:

 - The way in which the company or organization treats those it employs, those it conducts business with, and how they interact with the wider community

 - How much freedom that is present in the organization to create new ideas, promote self-expression, and allow proper decision making